Enalean/tuleap-documentation-en/languages/en/installation-guide/step-by-step/install-plugins.rst

   * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.

-* :ref:`projectmilestones <project-milestones>`: Widget to display scrum Agile Dashboard of a project on user or project dashboard.
+* :ref:`projectmilestones <project-milestones>`: Widget to display scrum backlog of a project on user or project dashboard.

   * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.